Danse Macabre: Textual examples of the Danse Macabre

 The Danse Macabre was a frequent motif in poetry, drama and other written literature in the Middle Ages in several areas of western Europe.
 There is a Spanish Danza de la Muerte, a French Danse Macabre, and a German Totentanz with various Latin manuscripts written during the 14th century.
 Printed editions of books began appearing in the 15th century, such as the ones produced by Guy Marchant of Paris.
 Similarly to the musical or artistic representations, the texts describe living and dead persons being called to dance or form a procession with Death.

 Danse Macabre texts were often, though not always, illustrated with illuminations and woodcuts.

 There is one danse macabre text devoted entirely to women: The Danse Macabre of Women.
 This work survives in five manuscripts, and two printed editions.
 In it, 36 women of various ages, in Paris, are called from their daily lives and occupations to join the Dance with Death.
 An English translation of the French manuscript was published by Ann Tukey Harrison in 1994.

-Literary influence

-The "Death and the Maiden motif", known from paintings since the early 16th century, is related to, and may have been derived from, the Danse Macabre.
-It has received numerous treatments in various mediamost prominently Schubert's lied "Der Tod und das Mädchen" (1817) and the String Quartet No. 14 Death and the Maiden, partly derived from its musical material.
-Further developments of the Danse Macabre motif include: